-The trail is divided into 4 main sections with an independent hostel, bunkhouse or camping barn at the end of each of them.
+The trail is divided into 4 sections with an independent hostel, bunkhouse, or camping barn at the end of each.
 Allow between 2-4 days depending on how relaxed you want to be.

-- Carrshield Camping Barn or Haggs Bank Bunkhouse to Alston Youth Hostel in Alston – Alternates between the fell side and waterfalls.
+- Carrshield Camping Barn, Haggs Bank Bunkhouse to Alston Youth Hostel in Alston, or Garrigill Village Hall in Garrigill.
+Alternates between the fell side and waterfalls.

-- Alston Youth Hostel to Ninebanks Youth Hostel and Chalet. – Follows the Pennine Way before crossing the River South Tyne and climbing the valley of the Ayle Burn into the West Allen
+- Alston Youth Hostel or Garrigill Village Hall to Ninebanks Youth Hostel and Chalet.
+Follows the Pennine Way before crossing the River South Tyne.
+Then climbing the valley of the Ayle Burn into the West Allen

 - Ninebanks Youth Hostel and Chalet to Allendale Bunkhouse.
 Crosses the watershed from the West Allen to the East Allen through a mixture of rough pasture, meadows, and woodlands with a riverside walk into Allendale.